humdrum-tools/humdrum-documentation/guide/ch12/index.md

 `yank -s 'First Theme' -r 2 mendelssohn`

-Note that with \"through-composed\" Humdrum files it is possible to have more than one section containing the same section-label.
+Note that with "through-composed" Humdrum files it is possible to have more than one section containing the same section-label.
 Such situations are described in [Chapter 20.](/guide/ch20)